monzo/docs/source/includes/_errors.md

 # Errors

-The Mondo API uses conventional HTTP response codes to indicate errors, and includes more detailed information on the exact nature of an error in the HTTP response.
+The Monzo API uses conventional HTTP response codes to indicate errors, and includes more detailed information on the exact nature of an error in the HTTP response.

 ##### HTTP response codes